maulanaady/AquaTech-User-Activity-Analysis/README.md

 ### Google Cloud Preparation
 +	Create a GCP account.
 + Create a new project via: https://console.cloud.google.com/projectcreate
-+	Create a [service account](https://console.cloud.google.com/iam-admin/serviceaccounts) in your Google Cloud project (IAM & Admin -> Service Accounts -> Create a Service Account)
++	Create a [service account](https://console.cloud.google.com/iam-admin/serviceaccounts) in your Google Cloud project (IAM & Admin -> Service Accounts -> Create a Service Account) with roles:

-  With Roles:

   * Cloud Storage -> Storage Admin
   * BigQuery -> BigQuery Admin
   * Compute Engine -> Compute Admin
   Note: this is meant to be a demo and the permissions granted above are overly broad.

 +	Download the service account JSON file (Service Account -> Actions -> Manage Keys -> Create a New Key -> JSON)